Pedro Martinez (school administrator): Superintendent of San Antonio Independent School District

 Martinez became the superintendent of the San Antonio Independent School District in June 2015.

-Martinez utilized census data to help calculate the extent of "need" at each of the district's schools.

 During his tenure, the district became the fastest-improving district in the state of Texas, and drew national attention to Martinez and his work.
 Its state ratings went from an "F" to a "B" during his tenure.

-He placed low-rated schools into the hands of private organizations, such as charter school operators, in order to improve their performances.
+Martinez utilized census data to help calculate the extent of "need" at each of the district's schools.
+He also placed low-rated schools into the hands of private organizations, such as charter school operators, in order to improve their performances.
 Such a practice has received criticism from many public education advocates.
 He would later state that Texas laws placed him in a situation where he had few options but to privatize and hand schools over to charter operators, arguing that the alternative would have been being forced to close those schools.
 Upon his departure from the district, Alejandra Lopez, the president of the teachers union San Antonio Alliance of Teachers and Support Personnel, claimed she felt Martinez had failed to hear or respect stakeholders' opinions when making decisions regarding these schools, claiming, “Pedro Martinez’s tenure here was characterized by a pro-charter agenda that is a hallmark of the Broad Academy that he attended, and very top-down decision-making.”

 During the COVID-19 pandemic, Martinez was credited with pioneering ways for large city school districts to keep their schools open, while keeping students and faculty safe.
 He partnered with a local nonprofit, Community Labs, to provide free COVID-19 testing at all school campuses, coordinated with vaccine clinics.
 Texas governor Greg Abbott issued a ban on mask mandates and vaccine mandates.
 However, Martinez had the school district adopt a mask mandate.
 He also issued a vaccine mandate requiring for all staff to be vaccinated, which Texas Attorney General Ken Paxton sued the district over.

-He left the job to accept his new role as head of schools in Chicago.
+Martinez left the job in 2021 to accept a new one as head of schools in Chicago.
 The San Antonio Independent School District trustees accepted his resignation on September 20, 2021, voting to release Martinez from his contract with the district effective September 28.
 They also voted to appoint Robert Jaklich to serve as his interim successor beginning the following day.
 Before his departure, president of the school board Christina Martinez credited him with helping to improve its state academic rating, increasing its graduation rates, and expanding dual language programs.
 Others who praised him included former San Antonio mayor Henry Cisneros and the San Antonio Express-News editorial board.